Billionaire Profile

 Became Principal Owner of the Houston Texans

-Assumed the role of principal owner and Senior Chair of the Houston Texans after her husband's death.
+Assumed the role of principal owner after the death of her husband.

 2024

-Transferred principal ownership of the Texans to her son, Cal McNair, who was approved as the principal owner by the NFL.
+Her son, Cal McNair, was approved as the principal owner of the Houston Texans.

 Philanthropy & Social Impact